openzipkin/zipkin/zipkin-server/README.md

     * `CASSANDRA_KEYSPACE`: The keyspace to use.
 Defaults to "zipkin".
     * `CASSANDRA_CONTACT_POINTS`: Comma separated list of hosts / ip addresses part of Cassandra cluster.
 Defaults to localhost
     * `CASSANDRA_LOCAL_DC`: Name of the datacenter that will be considered "local" for latency load balancing.
 When unset, load-balancing is round-robin.
-    * `CASSANDRA_MAX_CONNECTIONS`: Max pooled connections per datacenter-local host.
-Defaults to 8
     * `CASSANDRA_ENSURE_SCHEMA`: Ensuring cassandra has the latest schema.
 If enabled tries to execute scripts in the classpath prefixed with `cassandra-schema-cql3`.
 Defaults to true
     * `CASSANDRA_USERNAME` and `CASSANDRA_PASSWORD`: Cassandra authentication.
 Will throw an exception on startup if authentication fails.
 No default

+The following are tuning parameters which may not concern all users:

+    * `CASSANDRA_MAX_CONNECTIONS`: Max pooled connections per datacenter-local host.
+Defaults to 8
+    * `CASSANDRA_INDEX_CACHE_MAX`: Maximum trace index metadata entries to cache.
+Zero disables caching.
+Defaults to 100000.
+    * `CASSANDRA_INDEX_CACHE_TTL`: How many seconds to cache index metadata about a trace.
+Defaults to 60.

 Example usage: